• Skip to primary navigation

 On the whole, it is safer to provide a balanced (2-sided) response: show both sides and say which one you favour.

-In this LIVE lesson on YouTube, I show you how to structure your answer to this question, and at the end we write a model in 10 minutes.
+In the LIVE lesson (below), I show you how to structure your answer to this question, and at the end we write a model in 10 minutes.

 Look at the question below and quickly brainstorm a few ideas.